 These are, perhaps, not as immediately “but where are the legs?” terribad as the previous cover.
 I mean, the breasts aren’t nearly so conspicuous.
 There’s a cursory aesthetic appeal!!
 But no, I assure you.
 These are in fact terribad.

 The thing about Greg Land’s recycling is that it means all his women look the same.
 And they don’t all look the same superheroine, they all look like the same Maxim cover.
 His facial expressions are inscrutable, glassy-eyed, his hair perpetually tousled, his posing passive and stiff, lacking fluidity.
 There’s no sense of character or tone in these images, no sense of personality beyond airbrushing with giant guns.

 Let me break this down: the point of comic book women is not “to be pretty.”
 The point of comic book art is not “to be pretty.”
 The point is the story.
-Telling a story, and evoking that story with line and movement and tone and color and grit and something that does not reflect the story is always going to be porn models plucked from their native habitat and shooped into someone else’s.
+Telling a story, and evoking that story with line and movement and tone and color and grit.
+Porn models plucked from their native habitat and shooped into someone else’s are never going to suit the story.
 We look at them and think, they don’t belong, how did they get here?

 These covers in no way reflect the comic they happen to be attached to.
 Here, let’s zoom in on the worst of them, I’ll explain what I mean:

 The title of this issue is Now That’s What I Call a Woman!
 In the text, it’s the slogan for a perfume company, as it appears on this billboard.
 The line is meant to be an irony, the vapid message of department store femininity standing in contrast to Natasha’s depth of character.
 It’s a criticism of the way women are marketed as something to be consumed, and the way women are taught to be consumable.
 It’s a direct, ham-fisted, no subtlety allowed allegory, and the villains of the series are, indeed, evil gritty cosmetics manufacturers.